le-mn/minhngocle.github.io/index.md

 Vietnamese people's names are written in the order: last name + middle name + first name.
 We usually call others by first names, that's why I prefer to be called _"Ngoc"_ (pronounce: _ŋok_, with _"ŋ"_ sounds as _"ng"_ in the word _"si**ng**"_).

+## Where I am now

+I am currently at Leiden Observatory, the Netherland! (from Jun to mid Aug, 2023)

+I am here doing my internship on studying turbulence in molecular clouds, with Dr. Piyush Sharda and Dr. Mathilde Bourvier.

 ## Research interests

 **The dark side**: dark matter & dark energy.